- Air Conditioning

-With a solar plus storage battery system, your house can draw power reserved in your home’s backup system during a PSPS, so you can keep the lights on when PG&E has turned off your access to the grid.
+With a solar plus storage battery system, your house can draw power reserved in your home’s backup system during a PSPS, Flex Power Alert or general power outage, so you can keep the lights when the grid is off.

 Incentives For a Solar + Storage System

 At Brower Mechanical, we know there’s no better time than now to upgrade to a solar plus storage system, which is why we provide and install LG Chem and Generac PWRCell solar batteries for homeowners interested in maximizing the energy savings of solar and making sure they’re prepared during the next power outage.
 Plus, homeowners can take advantage of numerous incentives and rebates, including: